Rocyzas/OpenGl_f/README.md

 # OpenGl_f
 OpenGL Graphics

-'qmake' to generate makefile from  OrthoDemo.pro 'make' to compile
+'qmake' to generate makefile from  Vehicle.pro
+'make' to compile
-'./OrthoDemo'(name defined as TARGET in .pro file) to run
+'./TargetVehicle'(name defined as TARGET in .pro file) to run

+remove.bash is for removing all output and _moc files